 2. Waterdrop WD-FC-01 Faucet Water Filter – Best Value

 The Waterdrop WD-FC-01 Faucet Water Filter is our pick for the best water filter for lead removal for the money.
-This model is NSF certified for the removal of lead as well as chlorine, fluoride, and taste removal.
-It uses an activated carbon filter like many other brands and is very easy to install.
-Each filter has a long life and can last three months or more, and the flow rate is high, so your not standing around waiting for your glass to fill.
+It is NSF-certified for the removal of lead as well as chlorine, fluoride, and odor removal.
+Like many brands, it uses an activated carbon filter and is very easy to install.
+Each filter has a long life and can last 3 months or more, and the flow rate is high, so you’re not standing around waiting for your glass to fill.

 The downside to the Waterdrop WD-FC-01 Faucet Water Filter is that it’s not very durable.
-The housing is extremely flimsy, and a light bump can easily crack it, causing a leak.
-We also found that it leaks a bit where it connects to the faucet, especially after a few weeks.
+The housing is flimsy, and a light bump can easily crack it, causing a leak.
+We also found that it leaks where it connects to the faucet, especially after a few weeks.

 3. iSpring WGB32B-PB Water Filtration System – Premium Choice

 The iSpring WGB32B-PB Water Filtration System is our premium choice.
-This model is a little more costly than most of the others, but it filters exceptionally well and can purify up to 100,000 gallons of water before a filter needs changing.
+It is a little more costly than most brands, but it filters exceptionally well and can purify up to 100,000 gallons of water before the filter needs to be changed.
 It’s a three-stage filter, and each stage removes a different impurity.
 One stage removes sediment like rust and dirt, one removes iron, manganese, and lead, and one removes odor, taste, chlorine, herbicides, and pesticides.
-The lead canister can remove up to 15,000 parts per million (ppm) before requiring a change and will produce water with less than 15ppm.
-It’s effortless to install and comes with complete instructions and youtube videos.
+The lead canister can remove up to 15,000 parts per million (ppm) before requiring a change and will produce water with less than 15 ppm.
+It’s effortless to install and comes with complete instructions and YouTube videos.

-We didn’t have any problems while using the iSpring WGB32B-PB Water Filtration System.
-It does get some water on the wall and floor when you change a filter because the cartridges are full of water.
+We had no problems using the iSpring WGB32B-PB Water Filtration System.
+When you change a filter, it gets some water on the wall and floor because the cartridges are full of water.
 If you mount it sideways, it will be especially messy.
 It’s also quite heavy at 50 pounds, so you’ll need a firm surface to install it.

 4. Woder WD-S-8K-DC Water Filtration System

 The Woder WD-S-8K-DC Water Filtration System features a unique carbon and silver filtration system that can remove up to 99.9 percent of the lead in your water.
 It also removes other contaminants, like chlorine, mercury, VOCs, and more, which will improve the taste.
-It has a high flow rate and allows up to two gallons per minute to flow through its filter.
+It has a high flow rate, allowing up to 2 gallons per minute to flow through its filter.

 We liked the quick and easy installation, but the Woder WD-S-8K-DC Water Filtration System isn’t without problems.
-First, we noticed that the water slows over time as the filter gets clogged.
+First, we noticed that the water slows down as the filter gets clogged.
 When we first installed it, you could hardly notice the filter was working, but about 6 months later, the water only trickled out.
 We had to buy a replacement to bring the flow rates back up.
-We did it twice, both times, we got 6 to 8 months, far shorter than the 3-year claim on the packaging.
+We did it twice; both times, we got 6 to 8 months, which is shorter than the 3-year claim on the packaging.

 5. PUR FM2500V Classic Faucet Mount Filter

-The PUR FM2500V Classic Faucet Mount Filter is one of the most popular water filters in the world, and that’s because it does a great job of removing contaminants and leaves your water tasting fresh.
+The PUR FM2500V Classic Faucet Mount Filter is one of the most popular water filters in the world because it does a great job of removing contaminants and leaves your water tasting fresh.
 It’s easy to install and doesn’t require any tools.
-Once installed, you only need to change the inner replaceable filter.
-You and find replacement filters I most grocery stores, and there is also a large selection of compatible off-brand filters that you can use.
+Once installed, you only need to change the inner filter.
+You can find replacement filters at most grocery stores, and there is also a large selection of compatible off-brand filters that you can use.
 However, the off-brand filters may not be the same quality.
-Each filter lasts about three months, and there is an LED indicator that goes from green to yellow to red, so you know when it’s time for a replacement.
+Each filter lasts about 3 months, and an LED indicator goes from green to yellow to red, so you know when it’s time for a replacement.

-The only downside to the PUR FM2500V Classic Faucet Mount Filter is that it greatly reduces your water flow, and it can take a long time to fill a coffee or teapot.
-It also only works on the faucet you have it installed.
-If you need to filter water at multiple points, you will need to purchase multiple units.
+The only downside to the PUR FM2500V Classic Faucet Mount Filter is that it dramatically reduces your water flow and can take a long time to fill a coffee or teapot.
+If you need to filter water at multiple points, you must purchase multiple units.